DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

     - *CLIENT_SECRET* is listed in your ODM Application, in the **Credentials** tab
     - *KEYCLOAK_SERVER_URL* is the issuer that can be retrieved using the **OpenID Endpoint Configuration** link of the **General** tab in the **Configure**/**Realm settings** menu

-     By introspecting the access_token value with the online tool [https://jwt.io](https://jwt.io), you should get:
+     By introspecting the access_token value with a JWT decoder tool, you should get:

     ```
     {